narimanziyadinov/ivmitter/README.md

 # ivmitter
-Ivmiiter is a graduation project for the institute
+Ivmiiter is a graduation android project for the institute